crossbario/autobahn-java/Demo/CRAClient/README.md

 -------

  1. Build and run the app.
- 2. Enter the IP and port of your WebSocket echo server.
+ 2. Enter the IP and port of your WAMP-CRA server.
  3. Press "connect".
- 4. Enter your message and press "send".

 For convenience, the app will remember the server IP/port as app settings.